 - hearing relatives in families where the mutation has already been detected

-The test detects HLA alleles predisposing to celiac disease.
-Examined alleles occur in more than 99% of patients with celiac disease and in 20% of healthy controls.
-The presence of predisposing alleles increases the risk of celiac disease fifty times compared to the general population.
+During testing, we detect HLA alleles predisposed to celiac disease.
+The alleles being tested are found in more than 99% of patients with celiac disease and in 20% of healthy controls.
+The presence of predisposed alleles increases the risk of developing celiac disease 50 times compared to the general population.

 Indications for testing: